seth/rebar_lock_deps_plugin/README.md

     else
       rebar_config = rebar.config
     endif
-    REBAR = ./rebar -C $(rebar_config)
+    REBAR = rebar -C $(rebar_config)

     update_locked_config:
-    	@./rebar lock-deps ignore=meck
+    	@rebar lock-deps ignore=meck

 To tag the release branch, you would create a clean build and verify it works as desired.
-Then run `make update_locked_config` and check-in the resulting rebar.config.lock file.
+Then run `make update_locked_config` and check-in the resulting `rebar.config.lock` file.
 For the release branch, `touch USE_REBAR_LOCKED` and check that in as well.
 Now create a tag.

 The idea is that a clean build from the tag will pull deps based on rebar.config.lock and you will have reproduced what you tested.

-On master, you don't have a USE_REBAR_LOCKED file checked in and will use the standard rebar.config file.
+On master, you don't have a `USE_REBAR_LOCKED` file checked in and will use the standard `rebar.config` file.

 This approach should keep merge conflicts to a minimum.
+It is also nice that you can easily review which dependencies have changed by comparing the `rebar.config.lock` file in version control.